Mōri Motonari: Legacy

 Motonari is remembered as one of the greatest Japanese warlords of the mid-16th century.
 Under his leadership the Mōri expanded from a few districts in Aki Province to rule over ten of the Chūgoku region's eleven provinces, and Motonari was known even in his day as a master of wiles and trickery, a warlord whose schemes won as many battles as his soldiers.
 He is best remembered for an event that probably never took place – the "lesson of the three arrows".
-In this parable, Motonari gives each of his sons an arrow to break.
+In this Japanese version of the Aesopian fable The Old Man and his Sons, Motonari gives each of his sons an arrow to break.
 He then gives them three arrows bundled, and points out that while one may be broken easily, not so three united as one.
 The three sons were of course Takamoto, Motoharu, and Takakage, and the lesson is one that Japanese children still learn in school today.
-It is not known for certain if this actually happened or if it is an apocryphal legend.
 Motonari in fact had six other sons, two of whom appear to have died in childhood.
 The others included Motoaki, Motokiyo, Motomasa and (Kobayakawa) Hidekane.

 Shiji Hiroyoshi, Kuchiba Michiyoshi, Kumagai Nobunao, Fukubara Sadatoshi, Katsura Motozumi, Kodama Naritada, Kokushi Motosuke, Hiraga Hirosuke, and Ichikawa Tsuneyoshi assisted Mōri Motonari in his rule.
 His greatest generals, however, were his own sons Kobayakawa Takakage and Kikkawa Motoharu, the 'Two Rivers' (a play on the 'kawa' characters in their names).

 The well known "one line, three stars" emblem of the Mōri was inherited from the family's ancestor, Ōe no Hiromoto.

 In addition to being a gifted general Motonari was also a noted poet and patron of the arts.
 Surviving letters written by his grandson Mōri Terumoto describe Motonari as a strict and demanding man with a sharp eye.
 He was succeeded by his grandson Terumoto, who was the son of the late Takamoto.